ConservationInternational/trends.earth/LDMP/help/source/documentation/05_calculate.rst

 using soil data and changes in land cover.

 .. note::
-    Refer to the productivity :ref:`indicator-soc` background information in this manual for a detailed explanation of how soil organic carbon change is computed.
+    Refer to the :ref:`indicator-soc` background information in this manual for a detailed explanation of how soil organic carbon change is computed.

 To calculate degradation in soil organic carbon: